-What counts as a “regular, collegiate, academic quizbowl tournament”?
+What counts as a “mainstream, collegiate, academic quizbowl tournament”?

-Trash or “hybrid” tournaments, College Bowl/HCASC, and tournaments played on NAQT “Invitational Series” questions do not.
+Pop culture or “hybrid” tournaments, College Bowl/HCASC, and tournaments played on NAQT “Invitational Series” (IS) questions do not count.

-This test is applied to individual team, not to your school’s contingent as a whole.
-If you are unsure about whether you are required to write a packet, then please contact the ACF eligibility committee.
+This test is applied to each individual team, not to your school’s contingent as a whole.
+If you are unsure about whether you are required to write a packet, email ACF’s eligibility committee.

 Want to know what a well-formatted packet looks like?
 Take a look at this sample packet.